JamesMcNee/static-blog-site/src/blog/posts/2023/oct/01/hardening-security-zero-to-hero.md

 ```
 <custom-element>
     <banner type="info">
         Now, let me first address `unsafe-inline` here, before I get comments (I wish) telling me that I said it was bad and then went and used it!
-Well it's actually considered best practice to add `unsafe-inline` as a fallback for older browsers that don't support the hashing of scripts.
-Therefore I conditionally add it based on if I have a script hash or not!
+Well it's actually considered best practice to add `unsafe-inline` as a fallback for older browsers that don't support the hashing of scripts, if the browser does, it will be discounted.
+Therefore, I conditionally add it based on if I have a script hash or not!
   </banner>
 </custom-element>